magnesj/ResInsight/docs/Completions.md

 In the output file there are data for three Eclipse keyword specified.

 ##### WELSEGS
 WELSEGS defines multi-segment well.
 The list of entries contains information on the main stem, the ICDs at the fishbone subs and the fishbone laterals.
-A commet above each entry detals which element (main bore / ICD / lateral) the entry is for.
+A comment above each entry details which element (main bore / ICD / lateral) the entry is for.
 Example:

     WELSEGS
     -- Name            Dep 1          Tlen 1       Vol 1     Len&Dep     PresDrop